With spring comes the return of birds! Here are some important Bird Nest Removal Do’s and Don’ts from the experts.

 Wait until after the nesting season has passed before making any changes.
 Most species of birds only lay one egg per year, but some can lay four or five.
 The length of time each species spends in the nest varies greatly as well.
 Raptors, on the other hand, may remain for up to eight or ten weeks before songbirds are ready to depart.
 It can be difficult to know what to do and when if you don’t know the specifics of each species.

-Xceptional Wildlife should be contacted if a bird has taken up residence on your property in an unsafe location, is causing damage to your home, or is preventing you from using space.
+Wildlife experts should be contacted if a bird has taken up residence on your property in an unsafe location, is causing damage to your home, or is preventing you from using space.
 To stop birds from building nests, or if you simply want to learn how to remove an existing nest, our experienced technicians can help you determine the best course of action, whether with bird netting, deterrents or other safe methods of bird control and bird exclusion.

 Have a bird problem?
 Give us a call or contact us today!